MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 1. Create an app registration in Microsoft Entra.

-   For more information on the PlaceDeviceRead.All and PlaceDevice.ReadWrite.All permissions, see the [Microsoft Graph permissions reference](/graph/permissions-reference).
+   See the [Microsoft Graph Permissions Reference](/graph/permissions-reference) to learn more about the PlaceDeviceRead.All and PlaceDevice.ReadWrite.All permissions.

 2. Build and deploy an application to sync device information across Places and your partners.